 When applying for a place to start Reception in September, parents must APPLY using the Common Application Form (CAF).

 Main School – Reception Class

 Places in main school are offered as follows:

 - In September for children who reach their fifth birthday between 1st September and 31st August

 By law children must receive full-time education from the beginning of the school term following their fifth birthday.
 Parents can ask to defer entry, but not beyond the beginning of the term after their child becomes 5, or beyond the reception year.)

 Derby City Council Admissions coordinate places.
-Cottons Farm is a community school and as such priority is given to children in the following order:
+At Cottons Farm Primary Academy priority is given to children in the following order:

 - Children in public care (also called Looked After) or a child previously in care but has been adopted or those subject to a residence order or special guardianship.